mcncyo/chrisallen.us/content/blog/long-over-do-update.md

 ---
-title: "Navigating Family Health and Work Demands: A Personal Update"
+title: "Balancing Work, Family, and Self-Care: Life Updates"
 date: 2023-10-28T13:25:23-05:00
 draft: false
 author: "Chris Allen"
 categories: ["blog"]
 tags: ["life", "website"]
-description: Balancing family health challenges, a demanding full-time job, and personal time.
-Reflecting on work-life balance and self-care amidst the chaos.
+description:  "Discover how I’m navigating family health challenges, balancing a demanding full-time job, and finding time for self-care.
+Read about my journey through these busy times and my plans for a more balanced future."
 ---

- Life Updates: Balancing Work, Family, and Personal Life

 ## Introduction